Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 ### Recommendations
 - Automate expansion and contraction through Infrastructure-as-Code.
 Repeatable deployments will ensure consistency each time.

-### Capacity and Resource Utilization

-Before deploying an application in AVS, it is crucial to ensure proper sizing and capacity planning.
-This entails considering scalability requirements, growth projections, and performance considerations.

-#### Assessment questions

-- Do dependency maps show application flows, communication paths, dependencies, and infrastructure components?

-### Recommendations:
-- Leverage Azure Migrate for insights into resource utilization and SKU size recommendations before migrating to Azure.
-- Analyzing resource utilization patterns over a specific timeframe helps establish baseline usage, identify peak periods, and anticipate resource spikes.
-- Create a dependency map that outlines the components on the critical path.
-The map should be actively maintained and regularly checked for changes in the solution.

 ## High Availability
 #### Impact: _Reliability_